 We are an in-network provider for almost all major insurance plans.
 These companies include:

-The last forms to complete are the HIPAA and Financial Policies Acknowledgement and the Credit Card On File form.
-These forms just require simple signatures which we will obtain when you check in.
+The last forms to complete are the Financial and Privacy Policies Acknowledgement and the Credit Card On File form.
+These forms just require simple signatures, which we will obtain when you check in.
 However, you may review the policies using the Financial Policies, Credit Card On File and HIPAA Notice buttons below.

 Bring with you:

 Review our map so you can find our location.

 Keep our phone number handy in case you get lost.
 It's (425) 654-1275.

 Schedule an appointment by calling 425-654-1275 or by requesting an appointment on our website, www.millerfamilydermatology.com.
 If you are having an urgent problem, please call to schedule your appointment so that we can get enough information about your situation and find the best solution.